Student Frequently Asked Questions

 Are all students required to be screened?

 Yes.
-All students will conduct self-screening each day and report the information using an app on their phone.
+All students will conduct self-screening each day and report the information using the #CampusClear App.

 Will contact tracing be required?

 Yes.
 The university has purchased a contact tracing app, called #CampusClear.
 All students, faculty and staff are required to download the app immediately and use it every day when on campus.